 The Jordan Payments and Clearing Company, a private shareholding company, is a domestic payment system operator that manages and develops several payment systems, introduces innovative digital financial solutions that directly benefit end-users, and produces and disseminates knowledge about digital financial services in Jordan.
+In 2022, we expanded our operations to enable fintech innovation by launching JOIN Fincubator, a fintech incubator that fosters the development, testing, and creation of fintech products and services.

-In February 2015, the World Bank advised the Central Bank of Jordan (CBJ) to upgrade the legal framework around the management and operation of payment systems.
-To enhance governance in the financial sector, the World Bank recommended segregating between the operation and oversight functions at CBJ to position it as a regulator, overseer, and catalyst of change in the payments value chain.
-Additionally, their recommendations covered the role of the existing National Payments Council as only an advisory and consultative body, while the operations and development of the payment systems are to be migrated to an autonomous entity.
+In February 2015, the World Bank advised the Central Bank of Jordan (CBJ) to upgrade the legal framework around the management and operation of payment systems in Jordan.
+To enhance governance in the financial sector, the World Bank recommended segregating the operation and oversight functions at CBJ to position it as a regulator, overseer, and catalyst of change in the payments value chain.
+Additionally, their recommendations covered the role of the existing National Payments Council as only an advisory and consultative body while the operations and development of the payment systems are to be migrated to an autonomous entity.
 This entity shall consist of the CBJ and banks while allowing for future non-bank membership and shareholding when the CBJ decides to divest its share and exit the company.